Empire Point in Jacksonville

 Live MLS inventory for Empire Point.
 Every active listing, what is under contract right now, and the last 12 months of closed sales, refreshed twice a day.
 Closed comps beat an algorithm's guess every time.

-Active and pending Empire Point listings as of 2026-06-14, priced high to low.
+No homes are actively for sale in Empire Point right now, so its recent closed sales are shown, as of 2026-06-25, priced high to low.
 Source: Data provided by realMLS..
 Tap any home to ask about it.

 Listing locations from realMLS; lot type inferred from listing descriptions.
 Destination pins are approximate.
 Map data © OpenStreetMap, tiles © CARTO.
 Flood, school, and commute overlays are on the roadmap.